-There are two derivatives that are embedded within the convertible notes to the 2014 and 2016 Private Placements: a 'make-whole premium' to protect holders of the convertible notes in a change of control event as stated in the note indenture; and a 'common share repayment right' providing the Company with the right to repay the principal in Common Shares at a discounted amount of 95% of par at maturity.
-As at March 31, 2020, these two embedded derivatives were determined to have insignificant values and were accordingly not accounted for, but will be reassessed by Management at each reporting date.
+There are two derivatives that are embedded within the Notes to the 2014 and 2016 Private Placements: a 'make-whole premium' to protect holders of the Notes ("Noteholders") in a change of control event as stated in the Note indenture ("Indenture"); and a right providing the Company with the ability to repay the principal in whole or in part in Common Shares ("Common Share Repayment Right") calculated at a price equal to 95% of the volume weighted average trading price of the Common Shares over a 20 trading day period to June 23, 2021 ("Note Repayment Price").
+As at March 31, 2021, these two embedded derivatives were determined to have insignificant values and were accordingly not accounted for, but will be reassessed by Management at each reporting date.